The Perfect Loaf

 At the end of the bake, return the loaf to the oven without the pan to fully color the exterior.

 Once you’ve preheated the oven, place the pan with soaked towels and the pan with your dough inside.
-Turn the oven down to 450°F (232°C) and bake for 30 minutes.
-After 30 minutes, turn the oven down to 425°F (218°C), remove the steaming towels, rotate the pan 180°, and bake for 20 minutes.
+Bake for 30 minutes.
+After 30 minutes, turn the oven down to 425°F (220°C), remove the steaming towels, rotate the pan 180°, and bake for 25 minutes.
 After this time the top should be well colored, remove the pan from the oven using oven-safe mitts.
-Carefully remove the loaf from the pan and return the loaf to the oven to bake for an additional 15-20 minutes at 425°F (218°C).
+Carefully remove the loaf from the pan and return the loaf to the oven to bake for an additional 15-20 minutes at 425°F (220°C).
 I like to do this final bake outside of the pan to add more color to the exterior.
 If you find the top of the loaf starts to darken too much, tip it to the side and bake until your liking.

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf